mautic/api-library/README.md

 4. Click Submit to store the URL to the session.
 5. Fill in one of the OAuth credentials and authorize.
 6. Open the $_SESSION array and copy the 'access_token' to the local.config.php file.
-7. Then run `phpunit` to run the tests.
+7. Then run `vendor/bin/phpunit` to run the tests.

-Modify this command to run a specific test: `phpunit --filter testCreateGetAndDelete tests/Api/NotesTest.php`
+Modify this command to run a specific test: `vendor/bin/phpunit --filter testCreateGetAndDelete tests/Api/NotesTest.php`

-Modify this command to run all tests in one class: `phpunit --filter test tests/Api/NotesTest.php`
+Modify this command to run all tests in one class: `vendor/bin/phpunit --filter test tests/Api/NotesTest.php`